-We have audited the accompanying consolidated balance sheet of Iterum Therapeutics Limited and subsidiaries as of December 31, 2016, and the related consolidated statement of operations and comprehensive loss, changes in convertible preferred shares and shareholders' equity, and cash flows for the year ended December 31, 2016.
-These consolidated financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+We have audited the accompanying consolidated balance sheets of Iterum Therapeutics Limited and subsidiaries (the Company) as of December 31, 2016 and 2017, the related consolidated statements of operations and comprehensive loss, changes in convertible preferred shares and shareholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2017, and the related notes (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2016 and 2017, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2017, in conformity with U.S. generally accepted accounting principles.